Cath was diagnosed with epilepsy at the age of 49. Here she shares how she felt when she was diagnosed and the challenges she has faced.

 I got help from the epilepsy team via phone due to Covid and I’m now trying Keppra but it’s early days.

-It’s made me scared and insecure so I don’t go out much anymore but I also have other serious illness as well.
+It’s made me scared and insecure so I don’t go out much anymore but I also have other serious illnesses as well.

 Epilepsy is more than seizures